diku-dk/futhark-book/language.rst

-It turns out that combining ``map`` and ``reduce`` is both powerful and has remarkable optimisation properties, as we will discuss in :ref:`soac-algebra`.
+It turns out that combining ``map`` and ``reduce`` is both powerful and has remarkable optimisation properties, as we will discuss in :ref:`fusion`.
 Many Futhark programs are primarly ``map``-``reduce`` compositions.
 For example, we can define a function to compute the dot product of two vectors of integers: